kanaverse/kanapi/README.md

 # Kanapi - API layer to analyze single cell RNA-seq analysis

 kanapi adds an API layer to [bakana](https://github.com/LTLA/bakana).
-This allows [Kana](https://github.com/jkanche/kana) to not only perform single cell analysis both client-side and also in backend environments (like node as in this case).
+This allows [Kana](https://github.com/jkanche/kana) to not only perform single cell analysis client-side but also in backend environments (node in this case).

-Kanapi uses web sockets to communicate analysis state and results between the application and the server.
-Since we use WebSocket protocol, we loose type information when sending information from the server to client, but a future version will create a custom response format (that uses ArrayBuffers).
+Kanapi uses web sockets to communicate analysis state and results between Kana and the server.
+Since we use WebSocket protocol, we loose type information when sending information from the server to client, but a future version will create a custom response format (based on ArrayBuffers).
 Currently all JSON is encoded as string and sent to the client. (or migrate to gRPC #good-first-task).

 ## Usage